riquewill1977/osticket-prereqs/README.md

 Congratulations!!!

-If done correctly you can now log in for Admins using this link
+If done correctly you can now log in via the <a href="http://localhost/osTicket/scp/login.php">Admin</a> link.

 - <a href="http://localhost/osTicket/scp/login.php">Admins</a>
 - <a href="http://localhost/osTicket/">End Users</a>